liquibase/presentations/DevOpsWorld/README.md

 		Liquibase Installation: 3.10.2

 Now build it!
-Don't forget to celebrate your freedome from the tyranny of manual database schema change!!!
+Don't forget to celebrate your freedom from the tyranny of manual database schema change!!!